Peter Nwaoboshi

-Peter Onyeluka Nwaoboshi (born 1958 in Delta State, Nigeria) is a Nigerian politician who served as the senator representing Delta North senatorial district in the Nigerian Senate from 2015 to 2023.
+Peter Onyeluka Nwaoboshi (29 June 1958 – 19 December 2025) was a Nigerian politician who served as the senator representing Delta North senatorial district in the Nigerian Senate from 2015 to 2023.
 He was sacked shortly after being announced senator-elect during the 2019 general elections by a Federal High Court in Abuja, following allegations that he was not validly elected by his political party.
 The Appeal Court in Abuja however overturned the decision on 30 May 2019.
 The lead judge held that the Federal High Court that nullified his election had no jurisdiction over the case.

-Personal life and education
+Early life and education

 Peter Nwaoboshi was born in 1958 in Delta State, Nigeria.
 Nwaoboshi attended St.Thomas Teachers College where he obtained his West African School Certificate in 1976.
 In 1986, he graduated from University of Benin where he obtained a Bachelor of Laws.
 He also has a Master of Laws from Delta State University.

 Career

 Nwaoboshi began his career in 1979 as an aide to Samuel Ogbemudia, Governor of the defunct Bendel State.
 Subsequently, he was appointed chairman of the Nigerian Railway Corporation.
 In 1999, he was also a political adviser to Governor James Ibori.
 In 2000, he was appointed Commissioner for Agriculture and Special Duties in Delta State where he served in that position till 2006.
 In 2008, he was appointed State Chairman of the People's Democratic Party in Delta State.
 He served for a second term as State Chairman in 2012 and in 2014 resigned to run for senate.

 In 2015, he was elected into office as a Senator representing Delta North senatorial district in the National Assembly.
 He was subsequently appointed Chairman Senate committee on Niger Delta.
 In 2019, he was re-elected into the senate under the People's Democratic Party.
-On June 23, 2021, the Delta State PDP suspended Nwaoboshi for "anti-party activities after a public spat between Nwaoboshi and Governor Ifeanyi Okowa.
+On 23 June 2021, the Delta State PDP suspended Nwaoboshi for "anti-party activities after a public spat between Nwaoboshi and Governor Ifeanyi Okowa.
 Nwaoboshi called the suspension "laughable" and "illegal" before leaving the PDP two days later and joining the APC at a meeting with President Buhari and Delta Central Senator Ovie Omo-Agege.
 The Punch reported that Nwaoboshi's switch was in preparation for a run for Deputy Governor of Delta State.

 Election dispute

-On 3 April 2019 a Federal High Court in Abuja sacked Nwaoboshi as Senator-elect for Delta North senatorial district on grounds that he was not validly nominated in the party primaries held by the People's Democratic Party in Delta State.
+On 3 April 2019, a Federal High Court in Abuja sacked Nwaoboshi as Senator-elect for Delta North senatorial district on grounds that he was not validly nominated in the party primaries held by the People's Democratic Party in Delta State.
 He was also ordered by Justice Ahmed Mohammed to stop parading himself as senator-elect.
-According to the summons filed against him by his opponent in the party primaries Prince Ned Nwoko stated that the People's Democratic party had unlawfully announced him the winner after he was defeated in the primaries, it was also alleged that Nwoboshi hired thugs to cause a mass scare and stampede when he learnt of his brewing defeat.
+According to the summons filed against him by his opponent in the party primaries, Prince Ned Nwoko stated that the People's Democratic party had unlawfully announced him the winner after he was defeated in the primaries, it was also alleged that Nwoboshi hired thugs to cause a mass scare and stampede when he learnt of his brewing defeat.